abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 In the product definitions presented in the previous section worked by *zooming in* into the individual elements of the product and seeing what they can be made of.
 I call this the *low-level* approach.
 This time we will try to do the opposite - be as oblivious to the contents of our sets as possible i.e. instead of zooming in we will *zoom out*, and try to define the product in terms of functions and functional composition.
 Effectively we will be working at a *higher level* of abstraction.

 How can we define products in terms of functions?
-To do that, we must first think about *what functions* are there for a given product, and we have two of those - the functions for retrieving the the two elements of the pair (the "getters", so to say) - formally, if we have a set $G$ which is the product of sets $Y$ and $B$, then we should also have functions which give us back the elements of the product, so $G → Y$ and $G → B$.
+To do that, we must first think about *what functions* are there for a given product, and we have two of those - the functions for retrieving the two elements of the pair (the "getters", so to say) - formally, if we have a set $G$ which is the product of sets $Y$ and $B$, then we should also have functions which give us back the elements of the product, so $G → Y$ and $G → B$.

 ![Product, external diagram](../02_category/product_external.svg)